 treatable medical conditions

-remained behind on the island.
+remained behind on the island and

-They were scheduled to join the
+scheduled to rejoin the battalion at

 a later date.
 Other men were

 The morning of December 8, 1941, Capt.
 Walter